 The first tramway company in Cape Town, the 'Cape Town and Green Point Tramway Company', commenced operations with a horse-drawn service running on rails from the foot of Adderley Street and out along Somerset Road to Green Point.

-India officially stops sending Indian labourers to Natal.
+India officially stops sending Indian laborers to Natal.

 The Cape Town Municipality Amendment Act, granting full municipal government, was enacted by the Cape Colonial Parliament.
 It made provision for 18 town councilors and a council chairman, elected by the Council as Mayor.